devustine/COS101/fullnotes/03_computer-hardward-components.md

 1. **Inspect your hardware**: Check the RAM, hard disk to ensure they are working properly.
 2. **Load the operating system**: Once that test is passed, it begins to load the operating system.

-We will discuss operating systems in our next session.
 That's the function of the BIOS software that resides in the ROM.

 ## Power Unit